KISRDevelopment/webdev-course/labman.md

 * Each user has username, role, and a hashed password. **Never** store the password in your database, instead use a hashing library to store a hashed version of the password.
 Good hashing algorithms generate (almost) unique strings for a given input text.
 The operation is destructive: it is usually not possible to recover the input text, given a hashed version.
 Because of this, storing the hashed passwords ensures that even if the database is compromised, attackers cannot recover the original passwords.
 * The insert statements for users `mmkhajah` and `user1` use the SHA256 hashed versions of the passwords `hello world` and `hello world 2`, respectively.

-We'll also need the `Flask-Login` which takes care of the details of managing user sessions via cookies, and the `passlib` library which hashes passwords securily:
+We'll also need the `Flask-Login` which takes care of the details of managing user sessions over multiple requests, and the `passlib` library which hashes passwords securely:
 ```sh
 $ pip install flask-login passlib
 ```